 - Main Configuration, which contains a few more tabs:

 - General,

+- Translations,

+- Backlight,

+- Calendar,

+- Security,

+- > Touch Lock,

+- Internal Temperature Sensor,

+- ▶ Ethernet (Z41 Pro and Z41 COM),

-- > Translations.
+- > Firmware Update,

-- Backlight, - Calendar, - Security, - > Touch Lock, - Internal Temperature Sensor, - > Ethernet (Z41 Pro and Z41 COM), - Firmware Update, - ➤ VoIP Calls (only in Z41 COM) which contains one more screen by default: - Video Intercom, from which it is possible to activate and configure the outdoor video intercom units. - Menu, which contains one more screen by default: - ➤ Configuration, from which it is possible to activate and configure each of the general-purpose pages of the device (see section 2.2). - Configuration Page, which itself will contain the following tabs: - ➤ Configuration, from which it will be possible to activate and configure the Configuration page (see section 2.3). - ➤ Device, which allows enabling and configuring the controls of the Device screen (see section 2.3.1). - ➤ Profile, which allows enabling and configuring the controls of the Profile screen (see section 2.3.3).
+- ➢ VoIP Calls (only in Z41 COM).

+- Menu, which contains one more screen by default:

+- Configuration, from which it is possible to activate and configure each of the general-purpose pages of the device (see section 2.2).

+- Configuration Page, which itself will contain the following tabs:

+- Configuration, from which it will be possible to activate and configure the Configuration page (see section 2.3).

+- Device, which allows enabling and configuring the controls of the Device screen (see section 2.3.1).

+- Profile, which allows enabling and configuring the controls of the Profile screen (see section 2.3.3).